The infinitesimal structure of manifolds with non-continuous Riemannian metrics: Introduction

+In this paper, we discuss a related example to \cite{de1995lip} that facilitates the study of infinitesimal Hilbertianity, and that allows a refinement to demonstrate that the above questions still may have negative answers if we additionally assume Sobolev regularity of the metric tensor.

 \textbf{Outline of the paper and main results.} In Section \ref{sec:2}, we will recall some basic notions on the first order calculus on metric measure spaces and their explicit descriptions in the case of a manifold equipped with a continuous Riemannian metric.
 In Section \ref{sec:3}, we recall the definition of the distance in the case of a non-continuous Riemannian metric by Norris and De Cecco-Palmieri, and briefly study absolutely continuous curves and test plans in that setting.
 In Section \ref{sec:4}, we will construct Riemannian metrics $g$ with $g, g^{-1} \in L^\infty_{\rm loc}$ such that $(M, \sfd_g, g)$ is not a quasi-Riemannian manifold and such that $(M, \sfd_g, \vol_g)$ is not infinitesimally Hilbertian.
-We start with metrics that only satisfy $g, g^{-1} \in L^\infty_{\rm loc}$, providing a first example of a non-quasi Riemannian manifold in Subsection \ref{subsec:first_counter_quasi_riem} and a first example of a non-infinitesimally Hilbertian space in Subsection \ref{subsec:first_counter_inf_hilbertian}.
-In Subsection \ref{subsec:sobolev}, we refine the previous examples to a Sobolev metric $g$ such that $g, g^{-1} \in W^{1,p}_{\rm loc}\cap L^\infty_{\rm loc}$ for some $p < \dim M -1$.
+We start with metrics that only satisfy $g, g^{-1} \in L^\infty_{\rm loc}$, providing an introductory example of a non-quasi Riemannian manifold in Subsection \ref{subsec:first_counter_quasi_riem} and an introductory example of a non-infinitesimally Hilbertian space in Subsection \ref{subsec:first_counter_inf_hilbertian}.
+These examples are related to the one in \cite{de1995lip}.
+In Subsection \ref{subsec:sobolev}, we refine the previous examples to a Sobolev metric $g$ such that $g, g^{-1} \in W^{1,p}_{\rm loc}\cap L^\infty_{\rm loc}$ for some $p \leq \dim M -1$.
 Questions \ref{q1} and \ref{q2} are then addressed in Subsection \ref{subsub_quasi_riem}, where we prove: